-6.00 Communicable Disease PolicySee version history
+6.00 Communicable Disease Policy - Updated 1/14/15See version history

-Persons who know or who have reason to believe they are infected with a communicable disease have an obligation to conduct themselves in accordance with such knowledge in order to protect themselves and others.
+Persons who know or who have reason to believe they are infected with a reportable communicable disease have an obligation to conduct themselves in accordance with such knowledge in order to protect themselves and others.
 Students and employees who have communicable diseases, whether symptomatic or not, shall be allowed regular classroom and work attendance in a non-restrictive manner as long as they are able to attend classes and/or work and do not pose a medically proven threat for transmission of the disease or condition.

-Cabinet approved changes on July 12, 2010
+Changes approved by Cabinet on July 12, 2010

 Updated on June 4, 2004